Jack Suwinski Player Props: Pirates vs. Red Sox

 Red Sox Pitching Rankings (2022)

-- The 8.5 strikeouts per nine innings compiled by the Red Sox pitching staff last season ranked 19th in MLB.

-- The Red Sox had the 25th-ranked team ERA across all league pitching staffs (4.54).
+- The Red Sox's 4.54 team ERA ranked 25th among all MLB pitching staffs.

-- The Red Sox surrendered 185 total home runs last season (1.1 per game) to rank 23rd in baseball.
+- Red Sox pitchers combined to give up 185 total home runs at a rate of 1.1 per game (23rd in baseball).

-- In his last appearance on Tuesday, Aug.
-30, the 27-year-old right-hander, started and went 4 1/3 innings against the Minnesota Twins.
+- In his last appearance on Wednesday, Oct.
+5, the 30-year-old right-hander, started and went four innings against the Tampa Bay Rays.

 © 2023 Data Skrive.
 All rights reserved.